musa-509-fall-2021/lab-05-pipelines-and-cloud-services/README.md

   2. saving the response content to a file, and
   3. uploading that file content to Google Cloud Storage

-  In this case, we can write a function to encapsulate this logic.
-Update the extract scripts to use a function named `http_to_gcs`.
-You can put the function in a new module named `pipeline_tools` in the same folder as your scripts, and then in the import blocks of the extract scripts, add the line:
+  In this case, we can write a function to encapsulate the above logic.
+Create a function named `http_to_gcs`, and update the extract scripts to use that function.
+You can put the function in a new module named _pipeline_tools.py_ in the same folder as your scripts, and then in the import blocks of the extract scripts, add the line:

   ```python
   from pipeline_tools import http_to_gcs